 "Every year some 250,000 people shop for LTC insurance protection for the first time."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI),

-The need for extended Long Term Health Care is growing as medical science allows us to live longer and survive accidents and health events.
-The US Department of Health and Human Services says if a person reaches the age of 65 they will have a 70% chance of needing some type of Long-Term Care service before they die.
+The need for extended long-term health care is growing as medical science allows us to live longer and people survive accidents and health events that they didn't survive just 20 years ago.
+The US Department of Health and Human Services says if a person reaches the age of 65 they will have a 70% chance of needing some type of long-term care service before they die.
 This doesn’t count many people who require extended care well before they reach age 65.
-Care costs are high and most of the cost comes out-of-pocket.
+The costs of long-term health care are expensive and most of the cost comes out-of-pocket.
 That can have a huge impact on savings and create enormous burdens on families.